November 13th – 16th

 750 Hornby Street ⟶

-Tide (Sunny Liu & Janice Heu)
+Tide (Sunny Liu, CINEMAGIC Innovations Ltd. & Janice Heu)

 “Tide” is an immersive projection installation that unites the human body, music, and light into a seamless experience.
 Using live motion capture and responsive visuals, the work projects onto canvases where the collective movements of the crowd generate abstract, tidal-like patterns.
 As sound and visuals respond harmoniously, participants become creators and performers, embodying the natural rhythms that connect us all.